paulvi/eclipse-node-ide/README.md

 Eclipse Node.js IDE (Enide) by [Paul Verest](mailto:paul.verest@live.com?subject=Enide - Question
 &body=I have pressed link in README.md&attachment="c:\a.bmp")

+**Node.js framework developers, please help us to support your framework with Nodeclipse and Eclipse Node.js IDE.**

 If you want to contribute and actively work together, then [email](mailto:paul.verest@live.com?subject=Enide - Development &body=I want to contribute to Eclipse Node.js IDE&attachment="c:\a.bmp")